-As of Release 3.1, Bypass mode may be used to transmux RTSP input to TS/UDP or TS/SRT output.
+Bypass mode may be used to transmux RTSP input to TS/UDP or TS/SRT output.
+As of Release 3.3, Kraken supports RTMP input and output in Bypass mode.

-To configure encoding/processing of baseband video and ancillary metadata (depending on your hardware or system setup), you may select an SDI, Analog Composite, or ST2110 (SFP SDI to IP gateway) input.
+• To configure encoding/processing of baseband video and ancillary metadata (depending on your hardware server or appliance, cloud instance, or virtual machine instance), you may select an SDI, Analog Composite, or ST2110 (SFP SDI to IP gateway) input.

 - Inputs List View

 - Configuring Input Parameters

 - Input Settings

 - Input Statistics

+- Connecting an RTMP Input Source